-Brake system warning (if equipped)
+Brake system warning

-Momentarily illuminates when the ignition is turned to the ON position, the engine is off and the parking brake is engaged.
-If brake warning lamp does not illuminate at this time, seek service immediately.
+Momentarily illuminates when the ignition is turned to the ON position to ensure the circuit is functional.
+Also illuminates if the parking brake is engaged.
+If brake warning lamp does not illuminate at these times, seek service immediately.
 Illumination after releasing the parking brake indicates low brake fluid level and the brake system should be inspected immediately.